 On a human level, fasting is meant to give you a deeper sense of compassion with those less fortunate.
-We fast from dawn till sunset but as the sun goes down we are allowed to eat and drink as we will.
+We fast from dawn till sunset, but as the sun goes down we are allowed to eat and drink as we will.
 There are those in the world who don't have that luxury.
-They experience hunger but don’t have any food to break their fast.
-They feel thirsty but have to walk for miles to get a drink of water.
-Fasting sort of lets you walk a day in their shoes and that should motivate you to do something to help them and in the process feel grateful for the blessings you have.
+They experience hunger, but do not have any food to break their fast.
+They feel thirsty, but have to walk for miles to get a drink of water.
+Fasting sort of lets you walk a day in their shoes, and that should motivate you to do something to help them and in the process feel grateful for the blessings you have.

-For this Ramadan, we aim to motivate you (and help you) to reduce food waste.
-Reports from MENA say that during the month of Ramadan as much as one-fifth of all food bought (in some countries that percentage goes up to a whopping 50%) finds its way to the garbage bin without being consumed!
+For this Ramadan, we aim to motivate and help you to reduce food waste.
+Reports from MENA say that during the month of Ramadan, as much as one-fifth of all food bought (in some countries that percentage goes up to a whopping 50%) finds its way to the garbage bin without being consumed!
 A sad fact considering that this month is all about self-control, charity and helping the less fortunate.
 So how about we work together to change those sad numbers?

-Today we will share our favorite tips and tricks with you that will hopefully help you to save time and reduce food waste in this holy month
+Today we will share our favorite tips and tricks that will hopefully help you to save time and reduce food waste in this holy month:

 Planning is hands down the best way to save time, money and reduce food waste.
 If it is too much to plan meals for a whole month, break it down into weeks and set aside 10-20 minutes every week to plan out your meals using these easy tips: